-76019 Broadcasting and Telecommunications Regulation6cp
+76019 Media and Digital Platform Regulation6cp

 These requisites may not apply to students in certain courses.
+See access conditions.

 Anti-requisite(s): 78178 Telecommunications Law and Regulations AND 78179 Telecommunications Law and Regulations